-Control is performed from either a Windows program over USB or an Android app over Bluetooth.
+Control is performed from either a Windows program or an Android app over USB or Bluetooth.

-This manual uses images from the Windows program but the Android app has the same functions.
+This manual shows images from the Windows program but the Android app is basically the same and includes all the same functions.

 Contents

 Page

 Getting Started 3

 Get the App 3

 Open the Windows App for the First Time 3 3

 Connect the Windows App to the dropController 4

 The Four Tabs 6

 Settings 7

 Settings on the Setting Tab 8

 Mirror Lock Up 8

 Trigger Pulse Times 9

 Leonardo 9

 Sounds 9

 Device Version 9

 Valve Drain 10

 Loop Mode 10

 Reset All 10

 Drops Tab 11

 Drop Data Settings 12

 Number of Drops 13

 Triggers 14

 Camera Trigger 14

 Flash Triggers 15

 The START button 16

 Single Sequence Mode 17

 Loop Mode and Delta Values 19

 Delta Values 21

 Delta Value Limits 24

 Drop Data Check 25

 Graph Tab 26

 About Tab 28

 First Drops 29

 Milk 30

 Camera Set Up and Focus 30

 Ambient light 32

 Make Some Drops 33

 Worthington Jets 35

 Taller Worthington Jets 37

 First Collision 38